jamesmistry/breadlog/docs/source/using-log-references.rst

 The log references stored in log messages by Breadlog provide a more reliable, lower effort alternative for identifying events based on logs.
-The equivalent original log message from Rocket but with a Breadlog reference ID looks like
+The equivalent original log message from Rocket but with a Breadlog reference looks like
 this:

 .. code-block::